 7. Canarian Cuisine – All Islands

 Trying the local cuisine is a unique way to experience the Canary Islands.
-Canarian cuisine is a mix between Spanish, Latin, and African cultures.
-Most of Canarian cuisine is a variety of fresh vegetables, fruit and fish, generally light meals (easier to digest in a warm climate).
+Canarian cuisine is a mix of Spanish, Latin, and African cultures.
+Most of the Canarian cuisine is a variety of fresh vegetables, fruit, and fish, generally light meals (easier to digest in a warm climate).
 Given the fact that this is an archipelago, most of the Canarian diet revolves around fish.

 Two popular fish dishes from Tenerife are Caldereta, a meal with tomatoes, goat meat and potatoes and the Sancocho Canario, a salted fish, usually white, in a “mojo” sauce.